 What to Expect

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, what you earn as an animator depends upon where you work.
-The good news?
-Movie animators are at the top of the salary chart when it comes to earnings.
-Here are median annual salaries for animators by industry:
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, what you earn as an animator depends upon where you work.
+An interesting fact?
+Not all animators and special effects artists work in Hollywood.
+Here are highest median annual salaries for animators by top 10 metro areas:

 What to Consider

 - Do you want to work in a large or small studio?
-Animator salaries will vary largely by the size of studio in which you’re employed.
-For example, an animator at DreamWorks Animation earned an average salary of $101,478, while animators at Rainmaker Entertainment, a small (mostly television animation) studio in Canada, earned $42,310 on average annually.
+Animator salaries will vary largely by the size of studio in which you're employed.
+For example, an animator at DreamWorks Animation earned a base average salary of $74,086, while a story artist at Mainframe Entertainment, a small (mostly television animation) studio in Canada, earned a base salary of around $68,871 (Canadian) on average annually.

 The Animation Guild (TAG) publishes a wage survey by type of animator job.
-Here is 2013 median weekly salary info for different careers within the movie and television animation industries:
+Here is 2022–2024 minimum wage info for different careers within the movie and television animation industries: